skd1993/dtu-rm-greasemonkey/README.md

 By default, the _recruiters_ section of the DTU Resume Manager website is very unorganised.
 This is an attempt to enhance the user experience and utility of the website.

-The script currently does the following:
+The scripts currently do the following:
+* **RMFullTable:** On the recruiters list page, displays all the companies on single page (no need to navigate between pages, just scroll down).
-* Highlights all companies of your branch.
+* **checkBranch:** Highlights all companies of your branch.
 * Those companies who have already visited the campus for your branch are marked in red color.
+* **MenuRMDTU:** Displays a menu of navigation links, which are frequently used, in the top right corner of the pages thus reducing the number of clicks required to access them.

 To change your branch name, open the **checkBranch.user.js** file and edit the branch name in the following line and then save the changes made to the file:
 ```